 Water Courts are located at each of the seven major river basins in Colorado.

-Colorado The Denver County Probate CourtIn Denver County, a separate Probate Court exists and handles City and County of Denver probate cases instead of District Court.
+Colorado Denver Probate CourtIn Denver County, a separate Probate Court exists and handles City and County of Denver probate cases instead of District Court.
 This court is sometimes referred to as the 24th District Court.

 Where to find court cases in ColoradoThe chart below gives general information on the types of cases heard in each type of court in Colorado.